bertrandchenal/tanker/README.md

 table, insert all the record as one batch and then join this temporary table with the actual one to know which record to insert and which to update.

-Unfortunately, SQLite is not able to handle transactional table creation (even a temporary one), hence automatically trigger a commit before the `CREATE` statement.
-It's not an issue if your transaction do only one `View.write` call, but if several are done and the transaction is aborted, only the last will be rollbacked.
-Postgresql has no such limitation.

 ### Foreign key resolution